 What Conditions are Treated in a Residential Mental Health Program?

-An expert team of mental health providers will include a psychiatrist, psychotherapists, clinicians, and adjunctive therapists who are trained to treat the following disorders:
+An expert team of a most effective mental health treatment providers will include a psychiatrist, psychotherapists, clinicians, and adjunctive therapists who are trained to treat the following disorders:

 Depression is a complex mental health condition that may be a short-lived event or persist for a long periods.
 Depression is characterized by an overall sense of sadness, changes in eating and sleep habits, decreased energy level, difficulty in concentration, loss of interest in usual activities, and suicide ideation.
 Types of depressive disorders include: